 - Recognize and accept your new situation

-Living with unresolved loss’s anguish is harmful and can result in complicated sorrow, which is more acute, persistent, and challenging to treat.
-Online grief counseling enables people who are grieving to get therapy in the familiarity and comfort of their own homes.
+Living with unresolved loss anguish is harmful and can result in complicated sorrow, which is more acute, persistent, and challenging to treat.
+Online grief counseling enables grieving people to get therapy in the familiarity and comfort of their homes.

 What Happens During Grief Counselling?

 A grief counselor must follow two essential phases, according to clinical psychologist and authority on grief therapy Dr. Robert A. Neimeyer, while assisting a client who is grieving the loss of a loved one.

 To provide a secure and welcoming environment where the bereaved can freely discuss the circumstances of their loss, the first step entails building a trusting relationship with the client.

 Along with actively listening to the mourning person, the counselor’s second stage comprises probing, detailed inquiries regarding the client’s relationship with the deceased.
 Counseling would call for a different strategy if the griever and the dead had a strained relationship as opposed to when there was a positive dynamic between them.

 Not just adults dealing with loss can benefit from grief counseling.
 Counselors who specialize in grief work with people who have lost a coworker, kids who are coping with the death of a parent, friend, or pet, hospice patients, couples or women who are grieving a miscarriage, and others who have experienced trauma.